-those that are hurricane and flood resilient.
-Proposed Action: The USCG proposes to construct a new Boat Mainteance Facility (BMF) with an engineering shop and support space, and reconstruct pontions of the waterfront at USCG Station Atlantic City.
+mose that are hurricane and flood resilient.
+Proposes to construct a new Boat Maintenance Facility (BMF) with an engineering shop and support space, and reconstruct particles of the waterfront at USCG Station Atiantic City.
 The new BMF will house all functions currently located in the existing Boathouse and Facility Engineer Shop building, both of which were damaged during Hurricane Sandy and will be demolished.
-To improve resilience, and reduce down time for mission critical facilities after future storms, these new hardened shore facilities will be constructed above the 500year flood elevation, where practicable, and to hurricane existing floating docks with tailer ones so that storm surges cannot lift he docks above the guide piles, and (2) repairing or replacing existing concrete "Citb" style store protection, buikhead, and existing gabions, (3) restoring/stabilizing the cardis bore factor will constit with the State Historic Preservation Officer to avoid and/or mitigdte adverse effects on historic properties at the site.
+To improve resilience, and reduce down time for mission critical facilities after future storms, these new, hardened shore facilities will be constructed above the 500these new, hardened shore facilities will be constructed above the 500these new, hardened shore facilities will be constructed above the foopear flood elevation, where practicable, and to hurricane existing floating docks with taller ones so that storm surges cannot lift he docks above the guide piles, and (2) repairing or replacing existing concrete "citlo" style shore protection, buikhead, and existing gabions, (3) restoring/stabilizing existing grades, and (4) replacing the existing along the Northeast shoreline.
+USCG will consult with the State Historic Preservation Officer to avoid and/or mitigate adverse effects on historic properties at the site.